Back to Projects

 From Redlynch, the proposed underground corridor will run under Freshwater Creek and through Goomboora Park before continuing through roads, footpaths and verges to the Woree Substation.

-Following preliminary engagement on the Draft Corridor and Site Selection Report, Powerlink will progress finalising the corridor that will be put to the Minister for Housing, Local Government and Planning for a Ministerial Infrastructure Designation (MID) to provide planning approvals for delivery of the new substation and transmission line as a single program of works.
+The Final Corridor and Site Selection Report will be incorporated into the MID Assessment that will be put to the Minister for State Development, Infrastructure and Planning.
+The MID process will provide planning approvals for delivery of the new substation and transmission line as a single program of works.

 To view the Kamerunga to Woree proposed corridor, please use our interactive mapping tool below.